nucypher/nucypher/docs/source/architecture/contracts.md

 The miner can split stake into two parts: one with the same duration and another with an extended duration.
 For this purpose, the `MinersEscrow.divideStake(uint256, uint256, uint16)` method is used.
 The first parameter is used to identify the stake to divide and the last two for the extended part of the stake.
-When calculating locked tokens (`MinersEscrow.getLockedTokens(address, uint16)` method), all stakes that are active during the specified period are summed.
+When calculating locked tokens using the `MinersEscrow.getLockedTokens(address, uint16)` method, all stakes that are active during the specified period are summed.

 ### Ursula Confirms Activity